Jacksonville, Texas: Climate

 With records only dating to 1953, Jacksonville was one a few Texas locations to have its all time low occur during the 2021 Texas power crisis cold snap in February 2021.

 Demographics

 As of the 2020 United States census, there were 13,997 people, 5,027 households, and 3,670 families residing in the city.

 Government

 Local government

-According to the city's most recent Adopted Budget, the city's various funds had $14.9 million in Revenues, $15.7 million in expenditures, and $4.4 million fund balance.
+According to the city's most recent Adopted Budget (September 2024), the city had a budget of $13.5 million in revenue and $15.0 million in expenditures thus leading to a deficiency of revenues over expenditures of $1.5 million.

-Management of the city and coordination of city services are provided by:
+Management of the city and coordination of city services are provided by (as of 2024):

 State government

 Jacksonville is represented in the Texas Senate by Republican Robert Nichols, District 3, and in the Texas House of Representatives by Republican Travis Clardy, District 11.

 Federal government

 At the Federal level, the two U.S. Senators from Texas are Republicans John Cornyn and Ted Cruz; Jacksonville is part of the Fifth Congressional District, represented by Republican Lance Gooden.